dbcli/mssql-cli/doc/usage_guide.md

 To print the results of your [non-interactive query](#executing-a-query-in-non-interactive-mode) to a file, add the `-o` (or `--output_file`) argument followed by a file path surrounded by double or single quotes. `mssql-cli` will create a file if the specified value does not exist. **Using `-o` will overwrite any existing file.**

 **Note:** `-Q`/`--query` or `-i`/`--input-file` is required.

+## Configuration
+Customization and persistence of settings can be achieved with a config file, whose path can be passed as the `--mssqlclirc <file>` command line argument.
+Otherwise it is read from the default path `~/.config/mssqlcli/config` on macOS and Linux, and `%LOCALAPPDATA%\dbcli\mssqlcli\config` on Windows.
+See the [config file](https://github.com/dbcli/mssql-cli/blob/master/mssqlcli/mssqlclirc) itself for a description of all available options.

+## Troubleshooting
+If you encounter any issues, see the [troubleshooting](troubleshooting_guide.md) section for known issues and workarounds.